 The project explores children’s views of their informal learning during the five-week lockdown (school closures) of Alert Level 4, Aotearoa’s response to the COVID-19 pandemic.

-Over 200 children in Years 4 - 8 (8 - 12 year olds) will be recruited from ten to twelve schools in the Wellington and Manawatu regions.
+178 children in Years 4 - 8 (8 - 12 year olds) were recruited from ten schools in the Wellington and Manawatū regions.

 - What did Year 4 - 8 children learn, and learn about themselves as a learner, during the lockdown, with their family/ whanau?